Education

 • Archaeology Field School: Bates County, Missouri Burnt District

-The Center has received five Landmarks of American History and Culture grants from the National Endowment for the Humanities for the summer workshop, Crossroads of Conflict: Contested Visions of Freedom and the Missouri-Kansas Border Wars.
-More than 350 K-12 teachers from across the country have attended these week-long workshops.
-Through visits to historic sites and meetings with scholars, they have learned about the differing definitions of “freedom” that fueled the conflict along the Missouri-Kansas border during the era of the Civil War.
+The Center has received six Landmarks of American History and Culture grants from the National Endowment for the Humanities for the summer workshop, Crossroads of Conflict: Contested Visions of Freedom and the Missouri-Kansas Border Wars, and most recently, Wide-Open Town: Kansas City in the Jazz Age and Great Depression.
+Hundreds of K-12 teachers from across the country have attended these week-long workshops.
+Through visits to historic sites and meetings with scholars, teachers have learned about the differing definitions of “freedom” that fueled the conflict along the Missouri-Kansas border during the era of the Civil War, and the diverse experiences of Kansas City in the 1920s and 1930s.

 “I am more knowledgeable about Kansas and Missouri because I was actually in these places.
 I crossed over the borderline. … Having had these experiences will help me enrich lessons and activities with students.”